 BP Koirala Institute of Medical Sciences occupies a rather large territory and is one of the most famous healthcare institutes in Nepal.

-Dharan is one of the most fashionable and stylish cities in Nepal.
+Dharan is one of the most fashionable cities in Nepal.
 The best way to watch the latest trends in the city is to visit a local pub.